About Y'all Rock Carbondale

 about our organization

 Y'all Rock Carbondale was started in 2014 as a way to offer young girls a way to express themselves through songwriting, musicianship, and camaraderie with other women and folks experiencing gender marginalization.
-Now in our sixth year we offer a one-week summer camp, an afterschool program, and a hybrid program/fundraiser Rock Roulette for adult women, trans, and gnc folks.
+Now in our eighth year we offer a one-week summer camp and a hybrid program/fundraiser Rock Roulette for adult women, trans, and gender non conforming folks.

 Board of Directors